IBM/aspera-cli/docs/README.erb.md

 EOF
 ```

-Note that the logging options are kept in the cronfile instead of conf file to allow execution on command line with output on command line.
+> Note: The logging options are kept here in the cronfile instead of conf file to allow execution on command line with output on command line.

 ### Candidate detection for creation or update (or deletion)